yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Procedure-intro.md

 3. **Outcome** - A short and simple list of “successful”, “unsuccessful”, “partially successful”.
 Must be populated when relevant and known.
 (Accepting that for some types of procedure then this may be impossible if there is no simple definition of “success”)

-4. **Follow Up** - This is very useful to populate in a regional care record as, for example, it allows community teams to see that follow up care is needed
+4. **Follow Up** - This is very useful to populate in a regional care record as, for example, it allows community teams to see that follow up care is needed.
+FHIR provides an "example" list which does not cover a great range of scenarios, and we are not aware of any better alternative list.
+Therefore categorised only as a "preferred" list for now - please get in touch if you intend to use and have further insights.

 5. **Focal Device** - This is useful to provide if relevant (ie if a device has been fitted or changed).
 May inform community teams with follow up care.